British Columbia New Democratic Party: Clark government: 1996–1999

-Dosanjh's opposition leadership
+Dosanjh government: 2000–2001

 Having bottomed out at 15 percent in the polls, the Dosanjh government attempted to capitalize on the new premier's high personal approval rating with their remaining year in power.
 The government made a number of concessions to the party's anti-poverty and environmental wings in an attempt to reforge the coalition but the party would not budge in the polls.
-Halfway through his mandate, Dosanjh seemed to lose interest in governing and left for a lengthy tour of his native Punjab.

 Dosanjh waited as long as possible to call the next election, finally doing so in April 2001.
 By this time, the party had risen to 21 percent in opinion polling – a slight improvement from the nadir of a year earlier.
 Nonetheless, it became obvious that the NDP would not be re-elected.
 Midway through the campaign, Dosanjh conceded defeat in a pre-recorded message and asked the electorate to give the NDP a chance as a strong opposition party.
 De facto leadership passed to MacPhail, who managed to reinvigorate the campaign.
 The NDP's popular vote dropped to 22 percent, while its seat count dropped to only two – MacPhail and neighbouring Vancouver-Mount Pleasant MLA Jenny Kwan.
 They were also the only surviving members of the previous Cabinet; even Dosanjh lost his seat.
 All 77 other seats were captured by the Liberals who won 58 percent of the vote.
 It was the second-worst defeat of a sitting provincial government in Canada.
 Despite the severe defeat, MacPhail was credited for saving the party from being completely wiped off the electoral map.
 Shortly after the election, Dosanjh resigned as leader and MacPhail was appointed interim leader.